 AWS Lambda streamlines the process for building and managing applications and reduces the amount of time DevOps teams have to spend on infrastructure management to support applications.

 In addition to freeing up time for DevOps teams and IT personnel by automatically managing the AWS services that create the backbone of a company’s applications, AWS Lambda also can save application development teams a lot of money.

-If you're concerned with your IT infrastructure, looking to innovate an inherited legacy system, or simply looking for cost savings--you're in the right place.
+If you're concerned with your IT infrastructure, looking to innovate an inherited legacy system, or simply looking for AWS cost optimization--you're in the right place.

 Leveraging the flexibility, elasticity, and on-demand power of the cloud, AWS Lambda charges users on an “as used” basis.
 AWS Lambda services are billed like a utility, you only pay for what you use; nothing more, and nothing less.

 This is the true path to cost optimization and modernization for your business.